 To be honest, I don’t expect this service to be around for long – the more users it has, the more unreliable it will be, and the more content providers will sit up and pay attention.
 Right now though it works well; so use it while you can!
 There’s also a question of legality of course: one Swiss TV provider has been taken off the supported matrix, though I’ve been unable to ascertain if this was due to legal or technical reasons.

 Have you used Tunlr or had any problems getting it working?
 Are you a network wizard that plans to hook up a p2p based version of this, because that would be awesome if you could.
 Let us know in the comments!
 Don’t forget to tell your friends: just click the share buttons below.
-If you’re logged into MakeUseOf, you’ll earn points for sharing too, which you can then exchange for awesome free software.

 Image Credit: Internet map, 2007 from Opte Project